 *NOTE – In order for partresize.sh to run successfully the server will need to have ~100 MB free on the volume you are running the script against.
 The disk must not be completely full, otherwise the script will not have enough room and end up expanding a partition that does not exist.
 As a result the server will fail to connect to lvmetad therefor not being able to connect to the root file system and boots into (initramfs) which basically renders the server useless.

-Per script comments, please take precaution and back-up the virtual appliance’s boot sector.
+Per script comments, please take precaution and back-up the virtual appliance’s boot sector, or Snapshot of server

 # The script will first resize the partition by changing the partition end sector of the selected partition, and then after a reboot resize the filesystem.